eclipsesource/theia-playwright-seed/README.md

 ## Structure of this repository

-Your custom page objects should go into the folder `src`.
 Your tests should be placed in the folder `tests` and be named `*.test.ts`.
+Your custom page objects should go into the folder `page-objects`.
 The configuration of playwright is located in the folder `configs`.

 ## More documentation